 There is a saying in open source -- commit often, commit frequently.
 Take that advice to heart.
 Smaller patches and code snippets are easier for the mentors to review.
 It also gives them more chances to suggest better approaches and keep you on target.
 In turn, this will make you more productive and more likely to succeed!
 You can put your work in progress changes in our code review tool so your mentor and other developers can help you spot the problems.
 It is perfectly fine to share non-working code, in fact a lot of the changes listed in the code review tool are in this state and several iterations will be needed to get things right.

 - When you do not have code, it is even more critical to converse frequently.

 If you aren't coding, what are you doing?
 How are you moving closer to your goal?
 What problems are you analyzing?
 What questions and ideas do you have?
-Every year, many students get stuck on an issue and spend too much time trying to solve it by themselve, when a mentor could help them progress much faster.
-This isn't a school assignment, we will not fail you for asking too much questions.
+Every year, many students get stuck on an issue and spend too much time trying to solve it by themselves, when a mentor would have helped them progress much faster.
+This isn't a school assignment, we will not fail you for asking too many questions.

 Pass or Fail Criteria

 As you know, Google Summer of Code has three monthly evaluation points.
 If you happen to receive a failing mark at either point, you are not paid that portion and your internship comes to an abrupt end.
 There are two areas that are considered during the evaluation: code output and communication/interactions.

 A word of caution -- do not expect to make miracles during the week of mid-term or final evaluations.
 Instead, expect your mentor to evaluate your progress on the first day of the window.